Database

 Testing

-Execute php webman app-plugin:install foo to install the plugin, and then check the database.
-You will find that the foo_orders and foo_goods tables have been created.
+Run php webman app-plugin:install foo to install the plugin.
+After that, check the database to confirm that the foo_orders and foo_goods tables have been created.

 Changing Table Structure During Plugin Upgrade

-Sometimes a plugin upgrade requires creating new tables or changing table structures, and you can directly append the corresponding statements after install.sql.
-Note that each statement must also end with ;, for example, to add a foo_user table and to add a status field to the foo_orders table:
+When a plugin upgrade requires new tables or schema changes, append the corresponding SQL statements to the end of install.sql.
+Each statement must end with ;.
+For example, adding a foo_user table and a status column to foo_orders:

 CREATE TABLE `foo_orders` (